 Once the foam fits inside the bunny frame, attach the two sides together with hot glue.

-Attaching Moss for Easter Decorations
+Attach Moss to Bunny Frame for Easter Decorations

 We did find it easier to cut the Spanish moss with scissors.

 You’ll want a 50/50 mix of the two mosses.

-First, we began by placing some of the moss mixture in a sheet pan.
+First we began by placing some of the moss mixture in a sheet pan.

-Next, we placed hot glue on about 1/2 of the front side of one of the bunny ears.
-Then, we pressed the ear into the moss mixture.
+Then we placed hot glue on about 1/2 of the front side of one of the bunny ears and pressed the ear into the moss mixture.

 Continue this process until both sides of each ear are covered with the moss.